Friday, 13 December 2013

 My husband and I had decided to use the divide and conquer method that day.
 I took the second one to town to run errands and the oldest one stayed with my husband.
 We have a very limited selection of stores in the town closest to us, so I knew at best I would need to make at least three stops.

-; thankfully since it was Wal-mart her fashion choices didn't stand out as really odd.
+We started first with a stop at Wal-mart in hopes that I could get as much as possible at this stop; thankfully since it was Wal-mart her fashion choices didn't stand out as really odd.
 While travelling through the aisles she decided she needed a snack.
 As usual I was unprepared and grabbed a box of peanut butter crackers off of the shelf and busted into them.

 Now along with her poor fashion choices she sat in the front of the cart munching on the unpaid for crackers with peanut butter everywhere.
 I noticed now for the first time that the black capris she was wearing had two rather large holes in one leg.
 She then decided she was all done with sitting in the cart and wanted to move around.
 This was definitely the cue to exit the store with whatever items we had obtained thus far.
 Like most shopping trips with children along I ended up leaving the store without getting all the required items; we will live without them a few more days.